stephsicilian/art_classifier/README.md

 <br>

 ## Project Overview
-The ArtNeuralNetwork project is a sophisticated deep learning-based system designed to classify artwork into two primary categories: sculptures or paintings.
+The ArtNeuralNetwork project is a deep learning-based system designed to classify artwork into two primary categories: sculptures or paintings.
 The project is organized around three key Python scripts:

 1. **ArtNeuralNetwork.py** - Defines the neural network architecture, image preprocessing procedures, and training functionalities.
 2. **train.py** - Manages the training of the model using a labeled dataset of art images.